JaPNaA/JaPNaABotDiscord/README.md

   - `pretendget` (admin only)
   - `ping`
   - `userinfo`
-  - `IAmTheBotAdmin` (first person to run this is granted 'BOT_ADMINISTRATOR' permissions)
+  - `I am the bot admin` (first person to run this is granted 'BOT_ADMINISTRATOR' permissions)
   - `invite`
   - `link`
   - `code`